-A letter has been sent to all principals today regarding Education Support Settings and Education Support students in mainstream settings.
-Included with this letter is a template letter principals may choose to use with parents/caregivers to communicate the importance of keeping students home during this time due to increased risk of acquiring and transmitting the COVID-19 virus.
+A letter was sent to all principals 30 March 2020 regarding Education Support Settings and Education Support students in mainstream settings.
+Included with this letter is a template letter principals may choose to use with parents/caregivers to communicate the importance of keeping students home during this time due to increased risk of acquiring and transmitting the COVID virus.